SingleManTH/agiletoolkit.org/docs/data/dsql/overview.md

 ### Avoid Any Danger Of SQL Injection

 While all modern ORMS and Query Builders offer safe parametric queries for untrusted variables they rarely enforce their use, and you may have to resort to raw SQL when you run up against feature limitations.
-So developer error can still leave you vulnerable to SQL injection exploits.
+So developer error can still leave you vulnerable to SQL injection.

 With DSQL there is never any need to write error-prone raw SQL.
 You call functions, passing in query variables as arguments which become parametric values inside DSQL.
 So it's virtually impossible to produce an unsafe query.